UnitedHealth leaves insurance industry lobbying group AHIP

-NEW YORK, June 23 (Reuters) - UnitedHealth Group Inc is planning to leave the health insurer industry’s biggest trade group, America’s Health Insurance Plans, or AHIP, saying it no longer represents the best interests of the company or its customers.
+NEW YORK (Reuters) - UnitedHealth Group Inc is planning to leave the health insurer industry’s biggest trade group, America’s Health Insurance Plans, or AHIP, saying it no longer represents the best interests of the company or its customers.

 UnitedHealth is the nation’s largest health insurer, providing health coverage to about 45 million Americans.
 AHIP represents insurers and had a key role in negotiations and the rollout of President Barack Obama’s national healthcare reform law.